lesoma/lesoma.github.io/README.md

 # lesoma.github.io
-This is a self-branding website.
+This is a self-profile website.